Lamlash: Lamlash Bay Community Marine Protected Area

 On 20 September 2008 the so-called "Inshore Fishing Order 2008" entered into effect, prohibiting commercial and recreational fishing in the northern portion of Lamlash Bay, between Holy Island and the Margnaheglish neighborhood of Lamlash.
 This No Take Zone (NTZ) aims to protect Maerl seaweed beds and the regeneration of all marine life.
 It is hoped this NTZ will benefit the Lamlash economy by attracting scuba divers and by providing bigger and better catches for fishermen in the neighbouring overspill area.
 The prohibition area is defined as follows: from Mount Pleasant Farm (55°32.603′N 5°6.512′W) in a straight line in a south to southeasterly direction to Holy Isle West (55°31.556′N 5°5.216′W) thence in an easterly direction around the northern end of Holy Island by the mean high water mark of ordinary spring tides to Holy Isle East (55°31.876′N 5°4.304′W); thence by a straight line in a north to north westerly direction to Hamilton Rock (55°33′N 5°4.823′W); thence in a west to northwesterly direction by a straight line to Clauchlands Point (55°33.002′N 5°4.957′W); and thence in a west to southwesterly direction by the mean high water mark of ordinary spring tides to Mount Pleasant Farm.
 The area includes both the sea and the seabed.

-This NTZ is the first one in Scotland.
-It is also the first time that statutory protection has been given to a marine area as a result of proposals being developed at a grassroots level; in this case after a long campaign by the Community of Arran Seabed Trust (C.O.A.S.T.), which represents 1600 islanders who wanted fishing banned to regenerate the seabed.
-Violation of the fishing ban can lead to an unlimited fine upon conviction on indictment.
-The whole remainder of Lamlash Bay is to become a Fisheries Management Area, focusing primarily on scallops.
-Press reports from the time that the NTZ was established show optimism that the creation of the Fisheries Management Area would soon follow.
-According to C.O.A.S.T. this was even a promise by the Scottish Government.
-But as of May 2010, it had still not happened.
-Also, the NTZ is still not marked.
-There is not one interpretation board to alert anglers.
-All this has led the Community of Arran Seabed Trust to call into question the government's commitment to the overall project.
+This NTZ is the first in Scotland.
+It is also the first time that statutory protection has been given to a marine area as a result of proposals being developed at a grassroots level; in this case after a long campaign by the Community of Arran Seabed Trust (C.O.A.S.T.), Violation of the fishing ban can lead to an unlimited fine upon conviction on indictment.
+The remainder of Lamlash Bay is to become a Fisheries Management Area, focusing primarily on scallops.

+Early press reports regarding the establishment of the NTZ indicated anticipation for the subsequent formation of a Fisheries Management Area.
+According to the C.O.A.S.T., this was expected based on assurances from the Scottish Government.
+However, as of May 2010, this development had not yet occurred.
+Furthermore, the NTZ remains unmarked, lacking any interpretation boards to inform anglers.
+This has led the Community of Arran Seabed Trust to call into question the government's commitment to the overall project.
 The NTZ and the Fisheries Management Area would jointly have been known as the "Lamlash Bay Community Marine Protected Area".

 The sea surrounding the south of Arran, including Lamlash, is now recognised as one of 31 Mature Conservation Marine Protected Areas in Scotland.
 The designated are includes the current No Take Zone in Lamlash Bay, but is not itself a No Take Zone.